6 Uber Drivers Who Make Up to an Extra $450/Week Setting Their Own Hours

 By day, Scott is a full-time senior specialist for Chase Bank.
 It’s her job to train all incoming hires, which she’s done for 8 years.
 But when her roommate started driving for Uber, Scott was intrigued by the extra income.

 Now, Scott drives about 20 hours — all on the weekends — and makes up to $300 each week.
+(The average Uber driver in Chicago, as of November 2017, made $712 a week.)
 She likes that she can work when and where she wants to.

 She uses the extra money to pay her bills.

 How to replicate Scott’s success: Look for abnormally busy pockets of requests.
 Scott prefers to drive late at night, which works for her because people are hailing rides home from long nights at the club.
 You could also bring some water bottles to help your riders have a less hungover morning…

 Wesley Siau, 52, of Easley, South Carolina: $100/week, part time